sparvu/kb/README.md

 ## Industries
-The library maps and describes data from different industries, currently handling ICT, meteorology and environmental monitoring.
+The data neurons map and describe data from different industries, currently handling ICT, meteorology and environmental monitoring.
 We are working heavily to add different objects from industrial IOT.